blacklightpy/vaultofknowledge/🗃️ Unorganized/🏛️ Studying Social Problems (to solve them)/⚔️ Wars and Conflicts/Timeline of History.md

 - Spain, France, Dutch and England exploited the Caribbean and started slavery by importing people from Africa
 - Russia gets bigger
 - 1754: Britain and France tries to decide who gets to control Ohio (and all America)
-- This starts a 7 year war (Britain, Prussia, Portugal, etc.) vs (France, Austria, Spain, Russia, Swededn, etc.)
+- This starts a 7 year war (Britain, Prussia, Portugal, etc.) vs (France, Austria, Spain, Russia, Sweden, etc.)
 - Britain wins over France, but is now broke, so they tax America
 - 1776 AD: American revolutionary war, and France helps them win and is now broke
 - 1788 AD: Britain has to send their prisoners to Australia, which they call New South Wales